docker-library/docs/nats-streaming/content.md

     -sl,  --signal <signal>[=<pid>]      Send signal to nats-streaming-server process (stop, quit, reopen) --encrypt <bool>               Specify if server should use encryption at rest --encryption_cipher <string>   Cipher to use for encryption.
 Currently support AES and CHAHA (ChaChaPoly).
 Defaults to AES
-          --encryption_key <sting>       Encryption Key.
+          --encryption_key <string>      Encryption Key.
 It is recommended to specify it through the NATS_STREAMING_ENCRYPTION_KEY environment variable instead

 Streaming Server Clustering Options:
     --clustered <bool>                   Run the server in a clustered configuration (default: false)